Finding Materialized Models for Model Reuse: The Proposed MMQ

-In this section, we describe the proposed SMS, an efficient Source Model Selection framework for model reuse.
-We first provide an overview of the SMS framework, and then we present the detailed methods.
+In this section, we describe the proposed \textsf{MMQ}, an efficient materialized model query framework for general model reuse.
+We first investigate how to construct the metric for the materialized model query, and then detail three phases of the \textsf{MMQ} framework.
+Next, we present how to extend \textsf{MMQ} to regression task.
+Finally, we provide an improved \textsf{MMQ} to further reduce the query time of \textsf{MMQ}.